Orientation reversal

 L: — At his request, I ended his suffering.

-The first statement is an accusation, “Shame on you, you deserve to be condemned!”; the second statement introduces an argument that cancels this orientation: “What I have done is an act of courage”, or even reverses the accusation: “What I have done deserves every respect”, see motives and good reasons.
+The first statement is an accusation: “Shame on you!
+You deserve to be condemned!”
+The second statement introduces an argument that cancels out the accusation: “What I have done is an act of devotion”, or even reverses the accusation: “What I have done deserves admiration, not blame », citing motives and good reasons.

-This form of counter-argumentation gives two opposite orientations to the same fact .
-The antanaclasis is a pseudo-acceptance and an implicit reversal, while the antiparastasis explicitly reverses the negative orientation given to the fact by the opponent.
+This form of counterargument gives two opposiing orientations to the same fact.
+Antanaclasis is a pseudo-acceptance and an implicit reversal, while the antiparastasis explicitly reverses the negative orientation given to the fact by the opponent.

-This choice of defense gives the speaker a militant or rebellious ethos.
-Such situations based on radically opposed values have a high dramatic potential, for example, the confrontation between Antigone and Creon in Sophocles’ play Antigone enacts such a situation of antiparastasis.
+This defense strategy gives the speaker a militant or rebellious ethos.
+Situations based on radically opposed values have high dramatic potential.
+For instance, the confrontation between Antigone and Creon in Sophocles’s play Antigone examplifies such a situation of antiparastasis.

 4. Paradiastole

-The term paradiastole comes from a Greek word that expresses a movement of expansion and differentiation.
+The term paradiastole comes from a Greek word expressing a movement of expansion and differentiation.
 In a monologue, the paradiastole “establishes a system of nuance and precision, generally developed on the basis of parallel statements” (Molinié 1992, Paradiastole).
-The Latin term distinguo refers to a similar operation.
-The paradiastole refines the definition of a concept or establishes a distinction between two close concepts that, from the speaker’s point of view, should not be confused: “sadness is not depression”.
-In a dialogue, the paradiastole rejects a partner’s word as inadequate, and replaces it with another, contextually more appropriate word that reorients the discourse.
-Depression and sadness may be semantically close, but they can still be contrasted, as in:
+The Latin term distinguo refers to a similar process.
+Paradiastole refines the definition of a concept or establishes a distinction between two similar concepts that the speaker believes should not be confused, for example “sadness is not depression”.
+In a dialogue, the paradiastole rejects a partner’s word as inadequate, and replaces it with a more contextually appropriate word, that reorients the discourse.
+Although depression and sadness are semantically similar, they can still be contrasted, as in:

-L2: — No, you’re not depressed, you’re sad, and sadness is not a disease.
+L2: — No, you’re not depressed, you’re sad.
+Sadness is not a disease.

-Discourse constantly builds up such anti-oriented pairs, S. Orienting words.
+Discourse constantly builds up such anti-oriented pairs, see orienting words.

-All lovers, as we know, boast of their choice; […] the chatterer [is] good-humored; the silent one maintains her virtuous modesty (Molière, [The Misanthrope], 1666[2])
+As we know, all lovers boast of their choice.
+The chatterer [is] good-humored, and the silent one maintains her virtuous modesty (Molière, [The Misanthrope], 1666[2])

-(What is presented as) the true strongly negative description of a person as a chatterbox or a stupid person contrasts with how she appears in the eyes of her lover, respectively as being good-humored or maintaining her virtuous modesty.
-The following example shows that this situation is generalized to discourse, where paradiastole no longer operates strictly between two terms, but between two discourses, opposing two points of view:
+(What is presented as) the true strongly negative description of a person as a chatterbox or a stupid person contrasts with how she appears to her lover, good-humored or maintaining her virtuously modest.
+The following example shows that this situation generalizes to discourse, where parladiastole no longer operates strictly between two terms, but between two discourses opposing two points of view.

 L1: — He’s brave.

 L2: — I would not say that.
-He knows how to face danger, okay, but it seems to me that to be really brave you also need a system of values, a clear sense of what you are fighting for… maybe he is more of a hothead?
+He knows how to face danger, okay, but it seems to me that to be really brave you also need a system of values, and a clear sense of what you’re fighting for.
+Maybe he is just a hothead?